anshumansingh1/anshumansingh1/README.md

-- 👋 Hi, I’m @anshumansingh1
+- 👋 Hi, I’m Anshuman Singh
 - 👀 I’m interested in everything related to computers and vehicles
-- 🌱 I’m currently doing Integrated M.Tech degree in Computer Science
+- 🌱 I’m currently doing Integrated M.Tech degree in Computer Science from VIT Vellore
 - 💞️ I’m looking to collaborate on ...
 (It depends)
 - 📫 How to reach me ...